 The Paul Rudd Mac And Me prank is one of the longest running gags in talk show history.
 Anytime he gets a chance, Rudd will trick Conan O’Brien into thinking he’s brought a video of his latest project for the audience to see and will instead play a clip from the 1988 box office disaster,(Amazon link) Mac and Me.
 Decdes later, he’s still doing it.
 Here’s the Paul Rudd Mac And Me prank explained.

 The First Paul Rudd Mac And Me Prank

-The “Paul Rudd Mac And Me” joke first began when Rudd was promoting the final episode of the hit NBC TV show Friends.
-Rudd played the love interest of Phoebe Buffay (Lisa Kudrow) in the series and was bragging to Conan that he had an exclusive clip from the final episode.
+The first time that Rudd ever pulled off his now famous “Paul Rudd Mac And Me” joke was when Rudd was promoting the final episode of the hit NBC TV show Friends.
+Rudd played the love interest of Phoebe Buffay (Lisa Kudrow) in the series and was bragging to Conan that he had an exclusive clip from the series finale episode.

 Everyone, including Conan, was very excited.
 Here’s a segment from Rudd’s February 6, 2004, appearance on NBC’s “Late Night with Conan O’Brien”.
 Skip to 3:20 to see the Mac And Me clip.

-Paul Rudd Mac And Me Compilation From His Conan Appearances
+Paul Rudd Mac And Me Compilation From His Many Conan Appearances

 The Paul Rudd Mac And Me Joke Being Explained To Chris Evans